Alessandro-Dodon/MyPortfolio/README.md

 Data Science: Utilizing statistical techniques and machine learning models to solve real-world problems in economics and finance.

+Finance: I will eventually upload some material regarding more typical finance topics, such as corporate finance, risk management, derivatives, financial modelling and more.

 ### Languages and Tools

 R and Python: Primary languages for data analysis, visualization, and modeling.